Dominion of New England: Establishment

 Following the revocation of the Massachusetts charter, Charles II and the Lords of Trade moved forward with plans to establish a unified administration over at least some of the New England colonies.
 The specific objectives of the dominion included the regulation of trade, reformation of land title practices to conform more to English methods and practices, coordination on matters of defense, and a streamlining of the administration into fewer centers.
-The Dominion initially comprised the territories of the Massachusetts Bay Colony, the Plymouth Colony, the Province of New Hampshire, the Province of Maine, and the Narraganset Country (present-day Washington County, Rhode Island).
+The Dominion initially comprised the territories of the Massachusetts Bay Colony, the Plymouth Colony, the Province of New Hampshire, the Province of Maine, and the Narraganset Country (Washington County, Rhode Island).

-Charles II had chosen Colonel Percy Kirke to govern the dominion, but Charles died before the commission was approved.
-King James II approved Kirke's commission in 1685, but Kirke came under harsh criticism for his role in putting down Monmouth's Rebellion, and his commission was withdrawn.
-A provisional commission was issued on October 8, 1685 to Massachusetts Bay native Joseph Dudley as President of the Council of New England, due to delays in developing the commission for Kirke's intended successor Sir Edmund Andros.
+Charles II had chosen Colonel Percy Kirke to govern the dominion, but Charles died in February 1685 before the commission was approved.
+King James II approved Kirke's commission later in 1685, but Kirke came under harsh criticism for his role in putting down Monmouth's Rebellion, and his commission was withdrawn.
+The King issued a provisional commission on October 8, 1685 to Massachusetts Bay native Joseph Dudley as President of the Council of New England, due to delays in developing the commission for Kirke's intended successor Sir Edmund Andros.

 Dudley's limited commission specified that he would rule with an appointed council and no representative legislature.
-The councillors named as members of this body included a cross-section of politically moderate men from the old colonial governments.
+The councilors named as members of this body included a cross-section of politically moderate men from the old colonial governments.
 Edward Randolph had served as the crown agent investigating affairs in New England, and he was appointed to the council, as well.
 Randolph was also commissioned with a long list of other posts, including secretary of the dominion, collector of customs, and deputy postmaster.